-Puerto Rico gov will not seek re-election, leaves his party
+Puerto Rico gov will not seek reelection, but won't resign

 In a brief video posted on Facebook, Rosselló also said he looked forward to defending himself against the process of impeachment, whose initial stages are being explored by Puerto Rico's legislature.

 "In spite of everything, I recognize that apologizing isn't enough, that only my work will help restore confidence ...," the governor said.
-"Facing that scenario, I announce to you that I will not seek re-election next year."
+"Facing that scenario, I announce to you that I will not seek reelection next year."

 The 889 pages of chat on the encrypted app Telegram between the governor and 11 close allies and members of his administration, all men, showed the governor and his close advisers insulting women and mocking constituents, including the victims of Hurricane Maria.